AltUUE/ConwayGoL/README.md

 # Game of Life

-This is a c++ implementation of Conway's Game of Life with SDL2 ui.
+This is a C++ implementation of Conway's Game of Life with SDL2 ui.

 Algorithm designed and implemented by Altay Kılıç.
 Ui elements and functionality designed and implemented by Umut Utku Erşahince.

 Usage of this software is also discussed in the in-game help (press h in game).

-## GENERAL INFORMATION
+### GENERAL INFORMATION

 - You can use "w", "a", "s", "d" to move around the map.
 - You can use the mouse wheel to zoom-in (scroll up) and zoom-out (scroll down).